 - The telescope has great build quality.

-- It’s powerful enough to view deep space objects as well.
+- It’s powerful enough to view deep sky objects as well.

 - The lens of the telescope can be upgraded later on.